HHS/simpler-grants-gov/documentation/decisions/adr/0007-front-end-language.md

 ### Negative Consequences <!-- OPTIONAL -->

-- Code should be written in such a way that if TypeScript loses longer supported, we can easily pare it down to regular javascript
+- Code should be written in such a way that if TypeScript loses longer supported, we can easily pare it down to regular JavaScript

 ## Pros and Cons of the Options <!-- OPTIONAL -->